pedscoffee/PhysicianPromptEngineering/cpt-calculator.md

                 <li><strong>Step 1:</strong> Select patient type (New or Established)</li>
                 <li><strong>Step 2 (Optional):</strong> Select preventive well visit age category if applicable</li>
                 <li><strong>Step 3:</strong> Select problems addressed, data reviewed, and risk factors</li>
-                <li><strong>Step 4 (Optional):</strong> Enter total time if using time-based coding</li>
+                <li><strong>Step 4 (Optional):</strong> Use the auto-running stopwatch to track encounter time, or manually enter time.
+Click "Use Stopwatch Time" to transfer stopwatch time to the manual input field.</li>
                 <li><strong>Result:</strong> The calculator automatically determines the appropriate E/M code using the 2 of 3 MDM rule</li>
             </ul>
             <p><strong>Note:</strong> If both a well visit and E/M code are generated, the E/M code should be billed with modifier -25.
-Time-based coding is shown as an alternative when applicable - use whichever yields the higher level code.</p>
+Time-based coding is shown as an alternative when applicable - use whichever yields the higher level code.
+The stopwatch automatically starts when you load the page and continues running until paused.</p>
         </div>
     </div>